nicolaspearson/grpc.ts.health.check/README.md

   server.bind('localhost:9090', grpc.ServerCredentials.createInsecure());
   server.start();

-  // Check the health status
+  // Create the health client
   const healthClient = new HealthClient(`${host}:${port}`, grpc.credentials.createInsecure());
   const request = new HealthCheckRequest();
   request.setService(serviceName);

-  // Watch health status - streaming request const healthStream = healthClient.watch(request);
+  // Watch health status - streaming request
+  // This will set the initial health status
+  // and continue to watch the service for changes. const healthStream = healthClient.watch(request);
   healthStream.on('data', (response: HealthCheckResponse) => {
     AppLogger.logger.debug(`Authenticator Service: Health Status: ${response.getStatus()}`);
   });

-  // Check health status - single request setTimeout(() => {
+  // Check health status - single request
+  // This will provide the current health status
+  // of the service when the request is executed. setTimeout(() => {
     healthClient.check(request, (error: Error | null, response: HealthCheckResponse) => {
       if (error) {